 Help and Support

 Look at the customer support options.
+Most website builders are simple enough to eliminate the need for technical support.
 However, even if you are planning to build a simple business website that you can easily do yourself with a template, you’ll want to opt for a website builder that offers a high level of support.
 The last thing that you want is to find yourself struggling to get hold of somebody who can help if your website goes down unexpectedly.

 Ease of Updating and Editing: